 We believe in supporting and raising awareness of the less high-profile good causes out there.
 We've run a number of initiatives that reflect our personal values and, we hope, speak to yours too.
 Here is some information on all of our past projects, with some present and future activities that the Radical Tea Towel Company is supporting.

 Below you can read more about our annual 'Good Cause Giveaways', as well as how we regularly support certain organisations and campaigns with donations linked to product sales on our website.

 At The Radical Tea Towel Company we are always looking for ways to do more for good causes.
-After the worldwide struggles of 2016 we wanted to start 2017 on a positive note, so in early-February we launched our Good Causes Giveaway with an initial giveaway pot of £1,000.
+After the worldwide struggles of 2016 we wanted to start 2017 on a positive note, so in early-February that year we launched our Good Causes Giveaway with an initial giveaway pot of £1,000.

 The concept was simple.
 We asked for suggestions of charities and good causes that you would like to see receive some money from us, no strings attached.
 Nominations were made through email, Facebook and Twitter.
 In just less than a week we received over 100 nominations, some of them being nominated as many as 10 times!

 We then chose a shortlist of 5 causes from your nominations and asked you to vote on which cause should receive the largest donation.
 There was an amazing 1250 votes cast for the different groups.

 Here is a short introduction to the work that each cause does and how much they received from us: